MAPS Frequently Asked Questions (FAQs)

 Does the MAPS Program provide exposure to pharmacy or other health professions?

 You cannot choose to volunteer in a department over and over again.
 We assign all types of departments to our volunteers and you will be able to have a “taste” of a little bit of everything.
 Our program does not focus on any health field specifically so to answer this question, yes you will be exposed to medication administration (which is relevant to pharmacy) but no, our program’s main focus is not on pharmacy.
 Similar to other health fields, you will be exposed to a little bit of everything at the RRMC including all types of professions.
 The majority of exposure will be relevant to pre-meds and pre-nursing students because most of the staff members that our volunteers shadow are physicians, nurses, care givers, and phlebotomists.

 Can MAPS help me with information regarding Pre-Health, Pre-Med, Nursing, etc?

 Unfortunately, we do not provide this type of information.
-Please check our UCLA Career Center’s website for more information on these Pre-Health professions.
+Please check the UCLA Career Center’s website for more information on these Pre-Health professions.